nicholas-johnson/nicholasjohnson.com/packages/nicholasjohnson.com/content-old/source/ruby/ruby-course/exercises/instance-eval.html.haml.md

 ---

 title: "Ruby Instance Eval"
 description: ""
 section: "ruby"
 course: "ruby-course"
 exercise: "instance-eval"
 layout: "exercise"

 ---

-  %article
     %section
       :markdown

         # Instance_Eval

         We use instance eval to evaluate a block in the context of a Ruby object.

       :ruby
         code = <<-CODE
         class A